 Their first accomplishment was a great reconciliation, not only of those who fought on opposite sides in the war . . . but of those nations which had been torn for centuries by rivalries of territory and religion and power.
-Finally, with the end of World War II, the rivalries which had bedeviled Western Europe for centuries were interred.
+Finally, with the end of world war II, the rivalries which had bedeviled Western Europe for centuries were interred.

 After that great and historic accomplishment, the Allies together rebuilt the rubble of Europe.
 This effort required the same cooperation, coordination, and courage that the Normandy Invasion required.
-Inspired by the virtues of the men who fought the war, the United States created the Marshall Plan -- by which we helped rebuild our allies and our former enemies.
-The Marshall Plan led to the Atlantic Alliance -- a great alliance that functions as a shield for democracy and for prosperity, a great alliance that acknowledges that Europe's destiny is America's destiny.
+Inspired by the virtues of the men who fought the war, the United States created the Marshall Plan - by which we helped rebuild our allies and our former enemies.
+The Marshall Plan led to the Atlantic Alliance - a great alliance that functions as a shield for democracy and for prosperity, a great alliance that acknowledges that Europe's destiny is America's destiny.

 In spite of our great efforts and our great successes, not all of what followed the end of the war was happy, or planned.

-The destruction of the war left Europe weakened in the face of Soviet communism.
-Some of the countries that had been liberated were lost.
-The great sadness of that fact echoes down to our own time and can be seen in the streets of Poland and Czechoslovakia and Hungary.
-We saw threatening Soviet action in Berlin -- and we realized that the Soviet troops that occupied the center of this continent would not leave after the end of the war that called them here.
+The destruction of the war left Europe weakened in the face of Likeletin from the Nazi's did not heard from the Soviet communism.
+Some of the countries that had been liberated resett in democracy fromplace Europe.

+were lime.
+The great sadness of that fact echoes down to our own warsew, Prague, and East time and can be seen in the streets of Poland and Czechoslovakia Berlin.

+and Hungary.
+We saw threatening Soviet action in Berlin - and we realized that the Soviet troops that occupied the center of this continent would not leave after the end of the war that called them here.
 They are there to this day, uninvited, unwanted, but still unyielding almost 40 years after the war ended.